-- I understand a concussion is a brain injury that can have both short- and long-term effects. - I understand that I do not need to lose consciousness to have had a concussion. - I understand that any blow to the head, face, or neck, or a blow to the body which causes a sudden jarring of the head may cause a concussion. - I understand if I think I might have a concussion I should stop training or competing immediately. - I understand continuing to compete or train with a suspected concussion increases my risk of more severe, longer lasting concussion symptoms, as well as increases my risk of other injury. - I will follow and respect the concussion protocol and policies of my taekwondo club.
+- I understand a concussion is a brain injury that can have both short- and long-term effects. - I understand that any blow to the head, face, or neck, or a blow to the body that causes a sudden jarring of the head may cause a concussion. - I understand that an athlete doesn't need to lose consciousness to have had a concussion. - If I suspect an athlete may have a concussion, I will stop them from participating in training or sparring immediately.
+I understand that if I think I have a concussion, I should stop coaching, training, or safety person responsibilities/activities immediately. - I understand continuing to participate in taekwondo and other physical activity with a suspected concussion increases an athlete's risk of more severe, longer-lasting symptoms, and increases their risk of other injuries. - I will make concussion education a priority on my team. - I will follow and enforce the concussion protocols and policies that have been established by Taekwondo Canada, the provincial/territorial sport organization, and provincial/territorial guidelines.